 Additional information on the Airport's capital assets can be found in the footnotes to this financial report and also the supplemental section.

 BUDGETARY HIGHLIGHTS

-The original operating expense budget was \$95,400 and no amendments to the budget were made during the year.
-Actual operating expenses were \$84,496.
+The original operating expense budget was \$87,900 and was amended during the year to accommodate unforeseen expenses to a final budget of \$99,516.
+Actual operating expenses were \$99,516.

 NEXT YEAR'S BUDGET